Dean Cain Believes Someone Is Behind Alyssa Milano’s Protest Against Georgia Abortion Law

 “I don’t think Alyssa Milano is doing this out of her own volition, I think she’s got somebody behind her, a group behind her, for her to be quoting certain things and creating these protests — I don’t think she’s doing it by herself.”

-Milano has a vested interest in the current Georgia matter as she is currently working on a Netflix project in the state, and says she won’t continue if the ban goes through.
+Milano has a vested interest in the current Georgia matter, as she is currently working on a Netflix project in the state, and says she won’t continue if the ban goes through.
 When the Fox host asked Cain why he mentioned Milano in particular, he said that the people of Georgia have elected people to speak for them, and not Milano.

 “[T]hose voters spoke.
 They elected these guys and gals, and that’s the bill they came up with.”

-Cain says that he doesn’t believe that Milano understands federalism and states’ rights which allows people in an individual state to make their own rights.
+Cain says that he doesn’t believe that Milano understands federalism and states’ rights, which allows people in an individual state to make their own rights.

-Dean Cain now balances his movie career with work in real estate investment and hosting infomercials for The National Real Estate Network which teaches people how to flip houses.
+Dean Cain now balances his movie career with work in real estate investment and hosting infomercials for The National Real Estate Network, which teaches people how to flip houses.